-Calaguas Island – We are all stunned the moment we arrived in this powdery white sand beach located at the Tinaga Island, the main island of Calaguas, the eastern part of the Philippines and a part of Bicol region.
+Calaguas Island – We were all stunned the moment we arrived in this powdery white sand beach located at the Tinaga Island, the main island of Calaguas, the eastern part of the Philippines and a part of Bicol region.
 Calaguas island can rival the number one and famous Boracay Island beach in Panay.

 Calaguas Island is undoubtedly one of the best white sand beaches that can be found in the Philippines.
 The crystal turquoise water also made the island more popular to the tourist.
 Some of my friends who have been in Boracay before inevitably compare the two beaches.
 The opinions are divided.
 Some of them said that Calaguas beach is better than Boracay and vice versa.